Khana Khazana

 The show was directed by Hansal Mehta.

+Overview

 The first episode of the show was hosted by Harpal Singh Sokhi.
 The subsequent episodes were hosted by Sanjeev Kapoor.
 Occasionally, Chef Kapoor brought in various celebrity guests and viewer recipes are also displayed.
 Over the course of the show, Chef Kapoor had become more conscious and concerned about food-related diseases and cooked low-fat and healthy meals.